 HC attempts to mitigate any such conflict by providing full transparency of the conflict to the clients involved, including how the specific Advisor may stand to benefit from these investments.
 Participating clients are also provided written disclosures of these conflicts at the time they make their initial investment.
 Disclosures are recertified by participating clients on any changes in the Advisor's compensation structure with regard to these investments.
 Participation (both by Advisors and clients) in these types of investments is also narrowly limited in scope.
 No other Advisors are permitted to solicit clients for investments outside of the HC platform under any circumstances.
-Other HC clients may not be solicited for these investments; only those who were specifically named in the original agreements may be approached about any such investment opportunities.
+Other HC clients may not be solicited for these investments; only those who were specifically named in the original agreement establishing this right may be approached about any such investment opportunities.
 HC does not believe that this conflict has widespread applicability as the vast majority of HC clients are not eligible for participation in the investments that give rise to this potential conflict.

-e) Insurance Services
+d.
+Insurance Services

 In the past, some HC Advisors offered some of their clients various insurance services in addition to advisory services.
-This service is no longer offered by any HC Advisors, but when it was, compensation for insurance transaction was separate from the compensation HC received for its advisory services.
+These services are no longer offered by any HC Advisors, but when they were, compensation for insurance transaction was separate from the compensation HC received for its advisory services.
 This compensation was disclosed to the client before the transaction was completed and did not affect the cost of the insurance to the client.
 Some Advisors may still receive compensation for previously executed insurance transactions.

-f) Non-Profit Board Affiliations
+e.
+Non-Profit Board Affiliations

 Several HC staff members hold seats on the board of non-profit organizations, some of which are affiliated with the investment management industry.
 Mark Delfino serves on the board of the Old Globe Theatre and serves as Vice Chair of its Investment Committee and as a member its Executive Committee.
-Steve Taddie serves on the board of Focus on European Art, Phoenix and the State of Arizona State Finance Advisory Committee.
+Steve Taddie serves on the board of Focus on European.
 Janet Acheatel serves as Chairman of the Board of the Jewish Community Foundation of San Diego and the Jewish Federation of San Diego.
 Robert Lopez serves on the UCLA Alumni Board.
 Vanessa Wieliczko serves on the board of CFA Society San Diego.